A devoted traveler, Roche journeyed to Antarctica at age 80

 Tags: camp cedar ridge, concern magazine, ghost ranch, graduate theological union, horizons magazine, pacific school of religion, presbyterian women, Princeton Theological Seminary, rev. dr. barbara roche, san francisco theological seminary, world council of churches

-Ministries: Presbyterian Women, Gender & Racial Justice
+Ministries: Presbyterian Women, Gender, Racial and Intercultural Justice